mgechev/angularjs-in-patterns/README.md

 `console.log` would outputs an empty object.
 Since the AJAX request, which happens behind the scene, when `User.get` is invoked, is asynchronous, we don't have the actual user when `console.log` is called.
 Just after `User.get` makes the GET request it returns an empty object and keeps reference to it.
 We can think of this object as virtual proxy (a simple placeholder), which would be populated with the actual data once the client receives response by the server.

-How does this works with AngularJS?
+How does this works with Angular 1?
 Well, lets consider the following snippet:

 ```JavaScript
 function MainCtrl($scope, $resource) {